anodejs/anodejs/docs/RDP_SETUP.md

 Download sample RDP certificate from https://github.com/anodejs/anodejs/blob/master/resources/rdpenabled/rdpforall.pfx

-In Azure portal add this certificate to certificates of the hosted service.
-The password for the sample certificate is Everyb0dyKnow$
+In Azure portal, add this certificate to certificates of the hosted service.
+The password for the sample certificate is ```Everyb0dyKnow$```

-Since the certificate is opened to everybody, switch to your own certificate as soon as possible (see following steps).
+Since the certificate is opened to everybody, switch to your own certificate as soon as possible, [as described later](https://github.com/anodejs/anodejs/blob/master/docs/RDP_SETUP.md#change-rdp-certificate-and-access-password).

 ### Prepare RDP enabled deployment configuration